Rranawak1/Break-All-The-Things/README.md

 # Break-all-the-things
 I want to break things and repair them.
-Hopefully more of the first one.
+I expect to succeed at the first part, but maybe not the second ....

+Specifically, I want to create a merge conflict.